-The role of the Shaw Innovation Fellows Advisory Board (and its members) is to serve as the selection committee during the competitive application process, lend expertise and guidance to the selected Fellows’ project execution.
+The role of the Shaw Innovation Fellows Advisory Board (and its members) was to serve as the selection committee during the competitive application process, lend expertise and guidance to the selected Fellows’ project execution.

 Advisory Board Members